celmore25/neural_net_predictions/README.md

 # neural_net_predictions
 Class project for Machine Learning that will use neural networks to forecast energy market prices.

-Authors: Clay Elmore, Grace Kopp
+Authors and Admin: Clay Elmore, Grace Kopp